Today we are taking a look at two V-mount batteries and a compact charger from the German manufacturer Bebob.

 We have been testing V-mount batteries here on LensVid for a few years now.
 Our use case has been a bit different than that of some users.
 We don’t run pro video cameras that use V-mounts for direct power, instead, we are interested in V-mount batteries as small but powerful power sources for our Sony mirrorless rigs, monitors as well as some lights which we shall discuss later on in this review.

-Bebob is a German manufacturer based in Munich that has been in the professional video battery business since the mid-1990s and in recent years has been focusing on providing batteries which are said to be virtually unbreakable with the option to send them for cell replacement in case they do somehow break or wear out.
+Bebob is a German manufacturer based in Munich that has been in the professional video battery business since the mid-1990s and in recent years has been focusing on providing batteries that are said to be virtually unbreakable with the option to send them for cell replacement in case they do somehow break or wear out.
 They also have a unique feature called Twist D-Tap which allows a user to connect a d-dap cable from both sides saving time, confusion and mishaps.

-The two Bebob Mini V-Mount Batteries and compact charger with dual plate
+The two Bebob Mini V-Mount Batteries and compact charger

 We got two of Bebob’s smallest and lightest V-mount batteries for testing as well as a new small and light portable charger which we have tested together.